 This Privacy Notice was last amended on 31/01/2017

-This notice applies to Paysafe Group plc and its group companies, which sometimes use trading names including Paysafe, paysafecard, Payolution, Fans, Skrill and Neteller.
+This notice applies to Paysafe Group Limited and its group companies, which sometimes use trading names including Paysafe, paysafecard, Payolution, Fans, Skrill and Neteller.
 A list of Paysafe’s key subsidiaries can be found here.
 The reference to Paysafe (or “We”) includes the above companies and all relevant group affiliates, a list of which can be obtained via the Contact Us section.
 Paysafe is committed to protecting your privacy and will take all reasonable steps to ensure that your personal information is treated securely and will be collected, used, stored and disclosed in accordance with this notice.
 “You” in this notice means an individual who is accessing or applying to use the Paysafe Services (as defined below) either on his or her own account or on behalf of a business.
 This includes, in relation to a customer or prospective customer of Paysafe, any sole trader and any principals, including the managing and financial directors, any other directors and officers, shareholders, partners and beneficial owners of a customer as well as any member of staff accessing or using the Paysafe Services on behalf of a customer.

 - the website/portal features and services provided to you when you visit our websites, portals or our payment panels our clients may use on their websites;